 Flags, signs of conquest

 Flags were used as a sign of conquest of the African land and people by the European colonial powers and colonial forces.
-The conquest mostly came as a result of and meant the destruction of African lives, in fact, after “genociding” local communities.
+The conquest mostly came as a result of and meant the destruction of African lives; in fact, after “genociding” local communities.
 There’s no – or hardly – a peaceful conquest; as there’s no – or hardly – a peaceful revolution.

 Conquests and revolutions are, by their very nature, destructive because they aim at – and their objective is – destroying and replacing the existing order.
 A conquest without complete destruction of the existing order is not a conquest; it’s a takeover.
 Likewise, revolution without complete destruction and replacement of the existing order is not a revolution; it’s a continuation of the same existing order but with different administrators.
 This is, in fact, what has been the fundamental failures of the many so-called Anti-European Colonial African “revolutionary” movements.
 They all, without exception, took over the colonial systems – administrative structures, economic structures, and carried on with and ran the same systems that were designed to work against them and their interests.
 Put simply, they won the victory to board the colonial bus, and the wheels on the colonial bus rolled on, round and round.
 They are still rolling on, round and round in Africa!

 European colonialism and its barbarism in Africa is celebrated.

 Each time any African so-called national flag is raised and African nationals stand to attention, in respect for that piece of rag with blinding bright colours; European colonialism and its barbarism in Africa is celebrated.
 Yet, every African country has one of these so-called national flags – introduced by their respective colonial masters and owners of these African countries; subsequently, which so-called post-independence African governments inherited from their colonial masters at the dawn of their ceremonial “independence” and have since maintained to date and take such misplaced and uncritical pride in.